 40 Alderney Drive

-Each application for a variance costs $500, which includes a $300 appeal deposit.
-The appeal deposit is refundable if you don’t need to make an appeal.
+Each application for a variance costs $1000, which includes a $500 initial appeal deposit.
+The appeal deposit is refundable if an appeal is not requested.
+If an appeal is requested an additional $1000 fee will be charged to the applicant before the appeal is processed.

 Notification of approval and appeal process